 MCDPM provided average solids holdups of the dense and dilute phases and the phase fractions over bubbling (BFB), turbulent (TFB), circulating turbulent (CTFB), high density circulating (HDCFB) and circulating (CFB) fluidized beds.
 The flow structure in terms of phase division and the micro flow characteristics were studied across all five regimes from low to high velocities, CTFB was found to have strong similarities with TFB.

 Study on the detailed hydrodynamics and transition characteristics of the CTFB demonstrated that solids holdup distribution in CTFB was more homogeneous both axially and radially than that of other regimes, and the local solids flux and the local particle velocity were both proportional to the solids circulation rate.
 Microscopically, CTFB was characterized by dilute phase dominating flow in the centre and dense phase dominating flow in the annular region.
 Such flow structure was different from either dense phase dominating flow in BFB or dilute phase dominating flow in CFB.
 New criteria for the transition air velocities were proposed for CTFB.
 The results demonstrated that the onset transition velocity from BFB to CTFB remained nearly unchanged, and the ending transition air velocity from CTFB to CFB increased, with increasing solids circulation rate.

 Qi, Maozhan, "Hydrodynamics and Micro Flow Structure of Gas-Solid Circulating Turbulent Fluidized Beds" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
-Paper 420.
+Electronic Thesis and Dissertation Repository.
+420.